justbuff/Code_Fellows_401_Reading_Notes/class-18.md

 ## CloudWatch Agent

 CloudWatch agent can be configured on the EC2 instances to send Custom Metrics to CloudWatch.
 That agent supports multiple operating systems like Amazon Linux, CentOS, Red hat, Windows Server (2008 onwards), Debian, and Ubuntu OS.
-With thehe help of IAM role access, the agent can collect live metrics from the server and send these custom and detailed data to CloudWatch Dashboard for a better monitoring experience.
+With the help of IAM role access, the agent can collect live metrics from the server and send custom and detailed data to CloudWatch Dashboard for a better monitoring experience.

 ## CloudWatch Alarm

 CloudWatch alarms can be based on target CloudWatch metrics or the result of a math expression based on CloudWatch metrics.
-The alarm performs one or multiple actions based on metric value or specified matrices conditions reached threshold over several time periods.
+The alarm performs one or multiple actions based on metric values or specified matrices conditions reached over several time periods.

 ## CloudWatch Logs

 CloudWatch logs help users to access, monitor and store access log files from AWS resources like EC2, Lambda functions, CloudTrail, Route 53, and other sources.
-CloudWatch logs enable the user to centralize the logs from all your systems, applications, and AWS services that you use, in a single, highly scalable service.
+CloudWatch logs enable the user to centralize the logs from all systems, applications, and AWS services that you use, in a single, highly scalable service.
 It offers near real-time monitoring and users can search and filter for specific phrases, values or patterns.